Novelty Search in Representational Space for Sample Efficient Exploration: Discussion

 In this paper, we formulate the task of dynamics learning in MBRL through the \textit{Information Bottleneck} principle.
 We present methods to optimize the IB equation through low-dimensional abstract representations of state.
 We further develop a novelty score based on these learnt representations that we leverage as an intrinsic reward that enables efficient exploration.
 By using this novelty score with a combination of model-based and model-free approaches for planning, we show more efficient exploration across multiple environments with our learnt representations and novelty rewards.

 As with most methods, our approach also has limitations.
 One limitation we may have is the scalability of non-parametric methods such as k-NN density estimation since our method scales linearly with the number of environment steps.
 A possible solution to this problem would be to use some sampling scheme to sample a fixed number of observations for calculation of our novelty heuristic.
 Another issue that has arisen from using very low-dimensional space to represent state is generalization.
 In some cases, the model can over-generalize with the consequence that the low-dimensional representation loses information that is crucial for the exploration of the entire state space.
 An interesting direction for future work would be to find ways of incorporating secondary features such as those mentioned in Section~\ref{sec:4room}.
+An interesting possibility would be to use a similar IB method, but using a full history of states as the conditioning variable.
+Beyond these points, we discuss limitations and potential improvements to this work in Appendix~\ref{appendix:improvements}.

 Finally, we show preliminary results of our method on a more complex task - \textit{Montezuma's Revenge} - in Appendix~\ref{app:montezuma}.
 With the theory and methods developed in this paper, we hope to see future work done on larger tasks with more complex environment dynamics.